Alba Iulia Citadel: Millenary History in the Heart of Romania

 From the Roman to the Habsburg Empire and the Great Union

 Immediately after the final war against the Dacian Kingdom (105-106 AD), the Romans began the construction of a castrum on the territory of today’s citadel.
-The headquarters of the Gemina Legion 13 that participated in both wars against the Dacian, the castrum known as Apulum occupied a surface of 21 hectares.
+The headquarters of the Gemina Legion XIII that participated in both wars against the Dacians, the castrum, known as Apulum, occupied a surface of 21 hectares.
 The location of this Roman military site was anything but random.
-It allowed the Romans to control the vast gold resources from the nearby Apuseni Mountains, and by the mid of the 3th century the city of Apulum was known also as the ‘City of Gold’.
+It allowed the Romans to control the vast gold resources from the nearby Apuseni Mountains, and by the mid of the 3rd century the city of Apulum was known also as the ‘City of Gold’.

 One thousand years later, Alba Iulia was the center of the Catholic Diocese of Transylvania and a royal fortress from 1177.
 From this point, its history overlapped with the faith of the entire region that became a principality of the Habsburg Empire at the end of the 17th century.
 For a brief moment, Alba Iulia was the symbolical capital of the first Romanian union realized by Michael the Brave in 1599.

 One of the three cities in Transylvania where the empire stationed its garrisons, Alba Iulia increased its military importance once the Austrians decided to build here a large citadel that could resist Ottoman invasions.